-- Step 1: As described in MORPC's attributable funding application process, MORPC staff will host an applicant workshop following the announcement of the solicitation of applications.
+- 1. Step 1: As described in the Policies for Managing MORPC-Attributable Funds, MORPC staff will host an applicant workshop following the announcement of the solicitation of applications.
 The workshop will include an overview of the Complete Streets Policy and provide an opportunity for project sponsors to discuss the policy requirements with MORPC staff. - 2.
-Step 2: MORPC staff perform an initial screening of new funding requests through the attributable funding application process.
-Staff will be available throughout the funding application process to provide technical assistance related to compliance with the Complete Streets Policy. - 3.
-Step 3: Project sponsors applying for MORPC-attributable federal funding will be asked to acknowledge that their project will adhere to the Complete Streets Policy, and explain how their project will safely and comfortably accommodate vulnerable road users.
-This should include a description of the pedestrian, bicycle, and transit facilities that will be included in the project.
-If the project does not provide any of these facilities, the project sponsor must explain why. - 4.
-Step 4: After MORPC has committed funding to a project, MORPC staff will review the project throughout the project development process to provide assistance where needed and ensure that the requirements of the Complete Streets Policy are met.
-Due to the flexibility of the policy and the variety of approaches that a sponsor may take to complete a street, MORPC staff will work with the project sponsor throughout the project development process to find an acceptable solution for both parties.
+Step 2: MORPC staff perform an initial screening of new funding requests through the attributable funding application process, which will include review of the proposed project's compliance with the Complete Streets Policy.
+Staff will be available throughout the funding application process to provide technical assistance related to the Complete Streets Policy requirements.
+Compliance with this Policy is a requirement for project eligibility and a factor in selection for funding.
+MORPC staff will provide relevant feedback to applicants regarding their project's compliance with the Policy, and any potential revisions needed for their final application. - 3.
+Step 3: Project sponsors applying for MORPC-attributable federal funding are asked to acknowledge that they have read the Complete Streets Policy, and they must describe how their project will address the policy requirements.
+This currently includes listing the pedestrian, bicycle, and transit components that will be included in the proposed project.
+If the project does not provide any of these facilities, the project sponsor must explain if and what alternatives were considered and why they cannot be provided.
+MORPC staff will provide a summary of this information to the Attributable Funds Committee (AFC), who will ultimately determine the final funding commitments.

+4. Step 4: After MORPC has committed funding to a project, MORPC staff will review the project throughout the project development process to provide assistance where needed and ensure that the requirements of the Complete Streets Policy are met.
+Due to the flexibility of the policy and the variety of approaches that may be taken to design a Complete Street, MORPC staff will work with the project sponsor throughout the project development process to find an acceptable design solution for both parties.
+Should a project design change significantly from the original scope (and funding application) to no longer be in compliance with the Complete Streets Policy, the project sponsor may be required to submit a new funding application.
+The AFC will determine if and when a new application is required.